Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 To receive regular updates on usage statistics, please follow these steps:

-1. On `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Subscribe to Usage Updates" link.
+1. From the `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Subscribe to Usage Updates" link.
 2. Enter your email address in the provided field.
 3. Click the "Submit" button to complete the subscription process.

-You will receive a confirmation email shortly after submitting your information.
+You will start receiving the weekly usage email after your submit the form.
+To opt-out from the email subscription, please contact our Support team at `support@unstructured.io <mailto:support@unstructured.io>`_.

 .. image:: imgs/paid_api/opt-in.png
   :align: center